 Minnesota is host to two varieties of wild hazelnuts: American (Corylus americana) and Beaked (Corylus cornuta).
 The Beaked hazelnut grows mainly in the Appalachian and Northeast states, the western Great Lakes region, and West Coast states.
 The American hazelnut’s natural habitat is exclusively east of the Rocky Mountains, mainly from Minnesota to Maine and south to Arkansas and the Carolinas.
 They occupy slightly different ranges and habitats in Minnesota, but are both widespread and can often be found growing side by side.
-Their seeds- a bit smaller than the commercially grown european variety- are eaten by gallinaceous birds (grouse, turkeys, etc.) and especially squirrels, chipmunks, and mice.
+Their seeds- smaller than the commercially grown european variety- are eaten by gallinaceous birds (grouse, turkeys, etc.) and especially squirrels, chipmunks, and mice.

 American Hazelnut is a common understory shrub that will also happily grow in savannas and open fields.
 It thrives in soils from moist and rich to dry and sandy, and its versatility is probably the reason it seems to have a slightly larger range in Minnesota.
 In a prairie environment, C. americana will form dense, round thickets, growing perhaps only half as high as they would in the shade of other trees.
-Maybe they are shorter because they are occasionally burned back, but in any case, it makes for much easier (and more prolific) picking.
+Maybe they are shorter because they are occasionally burned back, but in any case, it makes for much easier picking.
 The nuts themselves can grow singly, but usually grow in clusters from 2 to over 10.
 Its nuts are encased in rather sturdy husks which open by themselves, once dried.
-Ripening happens in the late summer, and the nuts are quickly snatched up by wildlife.
+Ripening happens in the late summer, and the nuts are quickly abducted by wildlife.
 Since it is common to mature forests as well as early successional habitats, this shrub is popular winter browse among deer, moose, rabbits, and hares.

 Beaked Hazelnut is also a common understory shrub.
 Unlike its close relative, however, it does not seem to like life out in the open.
 Its proclivity for shady habitats should be well known to Minnesota’s foragers and grouse hunters.
 The U.S. Forest Service states that in the Great Lakes region, “it is the most common understory dominant in aspen-birch (Betula spp.) forests…” and that “beaked hazelnut forms an often dense understory beneath quaking aspen canopies.”
 The Beaked Hazelnut is named for its prominent, jutting husks; to the casual observer, this is the easiest way to tell the two species apart.